-You must, so far as is reasonably practicable, eliminate or minimise risks associated with using quad bikes.
+As a PCBU, you must, so far as is reasonably practicable, eliminate risks associated with using quad bikes.
 This involves:

 Ride quad bikes on flat, stable terrain

-Flat terrain is best for quad bikes.
+Quad bikes should be operated on flat terrain due to their high centre of gravity.
 You increase risk by riding them on rocky, steep, uneven, sandy or muddy terrain.

 Avoid towing attachments or carrying loads if possible